-9 Tips for Using a School Planner Successfully
+9 Secrets to a Super Effective School Planner

-Children with ADHD who use a planner are more organized and earn higher grades.
-Here’s how to help your child use this essential tool for school.
+Children with ADHD who use school planners are more organized and earn higher grades.
+But only if they use them correctly.
+How to help your child make the most of this essential tool.

 Pick the Right Planner